Salvador de Iturbide y Marzán

-Salvador Agustín Francisco de Paula de Iturbide y Marzán (18 September 1849 in Mexico City – 26 February 1895 in Ajaccio, Corsica) was the grandson of Agustín de Iturbide, the first emperor of independent Mexico, and his wife Empress Ana María.
+Salvador Agustín Francisco de Paula de Iturbide y Marzán (18 September 1849 – 26 February 1895) was the grandson of Agustín de Iturbide, the first emperor of independent Mexico, and his wife Empress Ana María.
 He became the adopted son, along with his cousin Agustín de Iturbide y Green, of Mexico's only other imperial couple—Emperor Maximilian I and Empress Carlota.

 Biography

 Family

 Salvador de Iturbide y Marzán, born into the Mexican nobility, was the son of Emperor Agustin I's third son Prince Salvador of Mexico and Rosario de Marzán y Guisasola.

 When Maximilian ascended the throne of Mexico in 1863 with the support of the French troops of Napoleon III, he invited the Iturbide family back to Mexico.
 As it became clear that Maximilian and Carlota could have no children together, they offered to adopt Salvador along with his cousin, Agustín de Iturbide y Green.
 They formally adopted the cousins and granted them the title Prince de Iturbide and style of Highness by imperial decree on 16 September 1865.
 Salvador and his cousin were ranked after the reigning family.
 However, some historians debate whether Maximilian intended to give the crown to the Iturbides, and if it was a pretense directed at his brother Archduke Karl Ludwig of Austria; as Maximilian explained himself: either Karl would give him one of his sons as an heir, or else he would bequeath everything to the Iturbide children.

 His adoptive mother, Empress Carlota, sent him to France, where he lived at Paris until 1867, when he moved to Hungary.
 After seeking the right to a pension as an heir to the Mexican throne, he was awarded one by the Emperor Franz Joseph, Emperor Maximilian's brother; Don Salvador regularly petitioned to have it increased.